Reviewed by Board Certified Urologist Dr. Yana Barbalat

 D-mannose is a type of sugar that is clinically proven to stick to E. coli and get it out of your system.
 Since the majority of UTIs are caused by E. coli sneaking into the urinary tract, taking daily d-mannose supplements with your probiotics can potentially prevent and treat most UTIs.

 Proanthocyanidins, also known as PACs, are all-natural compounds derived from cranberries that are clinically proven to stop bacteria from sticking to the urinary tract lining.
-With a combination of probiotics, d-mannose, and a UTI Control supplement with at least 36 mg of PACs per dose, you’ll be fully prepared to naturally ward off UTIs.
+With a combination of probiotics, d-mannose, and a UTI supplement with at least 36 mg of PACs per dose, you’ll be fully prepared to naturally ward off UTIs.

 Before using these methods as your only course of prevention, talk to a doctor about your options.